 The first meeting was held in 1974 at the National Sports Centre, Sofia Gardens in Cardiff.
 It moved to Manchester in 1990, prior to Great Britain hosting the European Airgun Championships at the same venue in 1991, and to the Association’s National Indoor Shooting Centre at Aldersley, near Wolverhampton, from 1992 to 2001.
 The meeting is now held at the Lord Roberts Centre at Bisley.

 The meeting includes both air rifle and air pistol events and runs from Friday to Sunday.
 It is normally held in late-February/early-March, but the timing may be adjusted if the European Airgun Championships are held at about that time.
 The meeting is run to modified ISSF Rules, but the British Open Championships adhere to full ISSF Rules.
 The meeting currently attracts about 300 competitors.

 All competitions are fired at 10 metres.
-All shooting is on Sius electronic targets with the exceptions of all competitions for Class D competitors and all competitions in Sporter Air Rifle which are shot on paper targets.
+All shooting is on Sius electronic targets with the exception of all competitions in Sporter Air Rifle which are shot on paper targets.